Google issue accidentally crashed Google Wifi and OnHub devices

 Hours earlier, many users had taken to forums and social media to voice their dissatisfaction and confusion.

-It's not a super start for Google Wifi, an otherwise excellent router, which launched three months ago.
-Meanwhile, the strikingly designed OnHub routers, branded as Google but made by Asus and TP-Link, have been around since 2015.
+It's not a super start for Google Wifi, an otherwise excellent router which launched three months ago.
+It's the company's first router made in-house, with 2015's Google-branded OnHub series being made by Asus and TP-Link.